OE Node installation and configuration

 Edit the .env file to set the environment variables specific to your configuration (please refer to the Environment Variables chapter for how to set the variables).

-Start the OE Node service
+Start OE Node process in pm2

 Environment variables